 At the moment, this CSS isn’t perfect and requires updates to fix the cutting off text on the right-hand side of the dialog box, but I think it’s a huge improvement over what’s provided by default.

 Let’s look again at the default Access Denied message box.
 This doesn’t fit into the Windows UI, doesn’t necessarily tell the user what’s occurred or tell them whether any further action is required.

 With our new CSS in place, we can modify the HTML behind this message to reflect what’s going on, as well as provide the user with a link to a page with more information.
-Note that because my CSS isn’t currently perfect, I’m cheating a bit by putting a carriage return after “Running this app might put”, so that the text isn’t cut off on the righ-hand side of the message box.
+Note that because my CSS isn’t currently perfect, I’m cheating a bit by putting a carriage return after “Running this app might put” so that the text isn’t cut off on the right-hand side of the message box.